JoshuaDull/PythonPartOne/README.md

 This repo contains workshop materials for the introductory workshop: Python Part One.

+For this workshop, I recommend installing Python 3 using Anaconda.
+The workshop was built using the Spyder IDE, but users can use any python environment they prefer.

 View the full workshop online at: [https://joshuadull.github.io/PythonPartOne/](https://joshuadull.github.io/PythonPartOne/)

-Or, download index.pdf and view the workshop locally.
+Or, download [index.pdf](https://github.com/JoshuaDull/PythonPartOne/raw/master/index.pdf) and view the workshop locally.

 ## License